tinnamchoi/resumes/src/resume.typ

   technologies: "Web Development",
   from: "2022 Dec",
 )
-- As the only club in the university with a dedicated club room on campus, we frequently organize workshops and social events for over 500 members with sponsors from Jane Street, Citadel, VivCourt, and more.
+- As the only club in the university with a dedicated club room on campus, we frequently organize workshops and social events for over 500 members with sponsors from Jane Street, Citadel Securities, VivCourt, and more.

 = Skills & Achievements